khankuan/react-tourist/README.md

 # React Tourist
 A library for in-app tour guide in React.
+Checkout the [example](http://khankuan.github.io/react-tourist) page.

 ## Creating a tour